Skip to Content

 Photos via Shutterstock

-If you’re wondering what to do in Ireland that’ll get heart-rate boppin’, carve out some time to tackle one of the many hikes in Ireland,
+If you’re wondering what to do in Ireland that’ll get heart-rate boppin’, head to Coumshingaun Lough in Waterford.

 7. Achill Island